lupyuen/lupyuen.github.io/src/flash.md

 # Flash BL602 Firmware with Linux, macOS and Windows

-Follow these steps to flash a BL602 Firmware Binary File (like `sdk_app_helloworld.bin`) from Linux (x64 and Arm64), macOS and Windows to PineCone.
+Follow these steps to flash a BL602 Firmware Binary File (like `sdk_app_helloworld.bin`) to PineCone from Linux x64, Linux Arm64, macOS and Windows.

-(On Windows: Use plain old Windows CMD Command Prompt to execute the commands, not WSL)
+(On Windows: Use plain old Windows CMD Command Prompt to run the commands, not WSL)

 [Download demo firmware `sdk_app_helloworld.bin`](https://github.com/lupyuen/bl_iot_sdk/releases/download/v1.0.0/sdk_app_helloworld.bin)